dbeck121/CPI-Helper-Chrome-Extension/README.md

 > - Enable Developer Mode (slider on the top-right)
 > - Click: "Load Unpacked Extension" and select the folder with the plugin data

+#### Firefox

+Since version 3.2.0 the plugin is also available for Firefox and can be installed directly from the browser.
+This is only a developer preview so no permanent install.
+It will be available in the stores later.

+> - Download or clone the repo from GitHub and unpack if necessary.
+> - Go to bin/ folder and open the .xpi file with Firefox
+> - Install it

 ## Update

 Attention: If you installed the plugin from Chrome Store before 21 March 2020, please uninstall and install it again with the link on the top.